OneSciencePlace: Composable research computing, data, and publishing

 • Maintaining a custom gateway consumes scarce FTEs.

-• Sponsors require Open Access; you need DOIs and metadata without having to build a repo.
+• Sponsors require Open Access; you need DOIs and metadata without building a repo.

 Open Source

-Capabilities reflect typical deployments; extensions and customizations are feasible.
+Capabilities noted above reflect typical deployments; extensions and customizations are feasible.